robodhhb/Smart-Modelrailway-Cam/README.md

 it uses the new [MediaPipe-Library of Google](https://developers.google.com/mediapipe/solutions/vision/object_detector/).
 As this API is a Alpha-Version this implementation of the SMRC can bee seen as experimental.
 The access to the picamera is realized via the new picamera2-API.
-The implementation and the installation description can be accesed in the folder "40_SMRC_MediaPipe_Version".
+The implementation and the installation description can be accessed in the folder "40_SMRC_MediaPipe_Version".
 Object-detection runs on the CPU of the raspberry pi and performs therefore slower than on the Coral USB Accelerator (4-4.5 fps instead of 6.5 - 7 fps on Raspberry Pi 4B).